winedarksea/AutoTS/extended_tutorial.md

 ### Short Training History
 How much data is 'too little' depends on the seasonality and volatility of the data.
 Minimal training data most greatly impacts the ability to do proper cross validation.
-Set num_validations=0 in such cases.
+Set `num_validations=0` in such cases.
-Since ensembles are based on the test dataset, it would also be wise to set ensemble=False if num_validations=0.
+Since ensembles are based on the test dataset, it would also be wise to set `ensemble=None` if `num_validations=0`.

 ### Too much training data.
 Too much data is already handled to some extent by 'context_slicer' in the transformations, which tests using less training data.
 That said, large datasets will be slower and more memory intensive, for high frequency data (say hourly) it can often be advisable to roll that up to a higher level (daily, hourly, etc.).
-Rollup can be accomplished by specifying the frequency = your rollup frequency, and then setting the agg_func='sum' or 'mean' or other appropriate statistic.
+Rollup can be accomplished by specifying the frequency = your rollup frequency, and then setting the `agg_func=np.sum` or 'mean' or other appropriate statistic.

 ### Lots of NaN in data
 Various NaN filling techniques are tested in the transformation.
 Rolling up data to a less-frequent frequency may also help deal with NaNs.

 ### Adding regressors and other information
-'Preord' regressor stands for 'Preordained' regressor, to make it clear this is data that will be know with high certainy about the future.
+'Preord' regressor, to make it clear this is data that will be know with high certainy about the future.
 Such data about the future is rare, one example might be number of stores that will be (planned to be) open each given day in the future when forecast sales.
-Only a handful of models support adding regressors, and not all handle multiple regressors (if multiple regressors are fed in, they will be reduced to one for those models).
+Only a handful of models support adding regressors, and not all handle multiple regressors.
 The recommended way to provide regressors is as a pd.Series/pd.Dataframe with a DatetimeIndex.

 Don't know the future?
 Don't worry, the models can handle quite a lot of parallel time series, which is another way to add information.